Ancient Olympia, the Cradle of the Olympic Games

 The archaeological site of Ancient Olympia was discovered during excavations that began in 1829 and lasted for several decades.

 The Olympic Games

-Ancient Olympia was a sacred place to the ancient Greeks.
-There, they worshiped Zeus and held the Olympic Games in his honor.
-The Olympic Games dated back to 776 BC and were held every four years.
+Ancient Olympia was a sacred place for the ancient Greeks.
+There they worshipped Zeus and held the Olympic Games in his honor.
+The Olympic Games date back to 776 BC and were held every four years.